Caroline Haslett School’s Governing Board

 Parent Governor; Chair of Governors; Development Governor and Specialist governor for Special Educational Needs

 I am a Parent Governor at Caroline Haslett School, having been appointed in December 2012.
 I have lived in Shenley Lodge since 2005, with my husband and two children.
-I have two sons who attend our school.
+I have two sons who have both attended our school.
 I work part-time in another school.

 My background is in Educational Publishing, Teaching English as an Additional Language, and Applied Linguistics.
 I became a school governor because I am passionate about giving children the best possible educational opportunities and experiences, and because I would like to contribute directly to the community in which I live.